vijayanajay/stock_rule_based/docs/memory.md

     3. Refactored brittle tests to use robust assertion patterns and valid mocks.
 - **Lesson**: The test suite must be treated as a first-class consumer of the application's API.
 Any refactoring or signature change is incomplete until the corresponding tests are updated or removed.
 Maintaining test-code synchronization is critical to prevent architectural drift and ensure the test suite remains a reliable safety net.

-## Test Suite Integrity: Refactoring Drift and Obsolete Tests (2025-07-18)
+## Test Suite Integrity: Obsolete Tests and Flawed Invocations (2025-07-18)
-- **Issue**: Multiple test failures in the `reporter` module were caused by a single root cause: a refactoring where the `_check_for_signal` helper was removed or replaced, but the test suite was not updated.
-This resulted in an entire obsolete test file (`test_reporter_signal_checking.py`) and incorrect patch targets in other tests, all failing with `AttributeError`.
+- **Issue**: Multiple test failures were caused by a desynchronization between the test suite and the application's state.
+    1.  **Obsolete Tests**: Tests in `test_reporter_position_management.py` targeted private helper functions (`_manage_open_positions`) that had been refactored away into a larger public method.
+These tests failed with `AttributeError` and no longer reflected the public API.
+    2.  **Flawed CLI Invocation**: A test in `test_cli_advanced.py` invoked the Typer CLI with an incorrect argument order (global options after the command), causing a `UsageError` (exit code 2) instead of the expected application error (exit code 1).
 - **Fix**:
-    1. The obsolete test file (`test_reporter_signal_checking.py`) was deleted.
+    1.  **Deletion of Obsolete Tests**: The obsolete test file (`test_reporter_position_management.py`) was deleted entirely.
+The consolidated logic is sufficiently covered by higher-level integration tests that validate the public API, not brittle implementation details.
-    2. The patch target in `test_reporter_identify_signals.py` was corrected to point to the current implementation (`_find_signals_in_window`).
+    2.  **Correction of Flawed Tests**: The CLI test invocation was corrected to place global options before the command, aligning the test with actual user behavior.
-- **Lesson**: Test code is not second-class; it must be maintained with the same discipline as application code.
-When refactoring, the task is not complete until the corresponding tests are updated or removed.
-Leaving "zombie tests" behind erodes trust in the test suite and creates significant noise during debugging.
+- **Lesson**: The test suite is a core part of the application's structure and must be maintained with the same discipline as production code.
+Refactoring is incomplete until corresponding tests are updated or **deleted**.
+Zombie tests for non-existent private methods create noise and erode trust in the test suite.
+CLI tests must precisely mirror valid user invocation patterns to be reliable.

+## Structural Refactoring: Reporter and Position Management (2025-07-04)
+- **Issue**: The `reporter` module was responsible for both generating reports and managing the state of open positions (calculating metrics, determining whether to hold or sell).
+This violated the Single Responsibility Principle and made the reporter difficult to test and maintain.
+Test failures in `test_reporter_position_management.py` revealed this structural issue, with tests failing because the position management functions had been moved without updating the tests.
+- **Fix**:
+    1. A new `position_manager.py` module was created to exclusively handle the business logic of managing open positions.
+    2. The `_manage_open_positions` and `_calculate_open_position_metrics` functions were moved from `reporter.py` to `position_manager.py`.
+    3. The `reporter.py` module was updated to import and use the `position_manager` module, delegating all position management tasks.
+    4. The corresponding test file, `test_reporter_position_management.py`, was updated to import and test the `position_manager` module directly.
+- **Lesson**: Code should be organized by responsibility.
+Separating concerns into distinct modules (e.g., reporting vs. position management) improves modularity, testability, and maintainability.
+When tests for a specific piece of functionality break, it often signals a deeper structural issue that should be addressed through refactoring rather than a simple patch.

+### CLI Invocation Contract Violation (Recurring) (2025-07-19)
+- **Issue**: A test expecting an application error (exit code 1) failed with a framework `UsageError` (exit code 2), a recurring pattern of test harness desynchronization.
+- **Root Cause**: The test in `test_cli_advanced.py` invoked the Typer CLI with an incorrect argument order, placing global options (`--config`, `--rules`) *after* the `run` command.
+The correct syntax requires all global options to precede the command.
+- **Fix**: Reordered the arguments in the `runner.invoke` call to `["--verbose", "--config", "cfg.yml", "--rules", "rules.yml", "run"]`.
+- **Lesson**: This is a repeat of a previously logged issue.
+The structural lesson is that the test suite's contract with the CLI must be rigorously maintained.
+Any test that fails with a `UsageError` is an immediate signal of a flawed test, not a flawed application.
+This pattern must be watched for in all new CLI tests.